ABOUT US

 Dr. Michael J. Jones, Sr. Pastor

-Dr. Michael J. Jones is a renowned Pastor, Philanthropist, Public Speaker, Father, and Friend known for his impactful contributions to the community.
-A Virginia native, he returned to Richmond from Arizona to pursue his calling in seminary.
-He holds a Bachelor of Science in Sociology from the University of Colorado, Boulder where he also was captain of the Buffaloes’ 1990 Orange Bowl Team.
-Additionally, he is a graduate of the Samuel Dewitt School of Theology at Virginia Union University, holding a Master of Divinity degree, and earned a Doctorate of Ministry from the McCormick Theological Seminary in Chicago, IL.
+Dr. Michael J. Jones is a local pastor and public servant who has dedicated his career to improving lives in the Richmond community.
+A Virginia native, Dr. Jones attended the University of Colorado, Boulder, where he earned a Bachelor of Science in Sociology and served as captain of the Buffaloes' 1990 Orange Bowl Team.
+Returning to his home state, he went on to earn a Master of Divinity from the Samuel Dewitt Proctor School of Theology at Virginia Union University and a Doctor of Ministry from McCormick Theological Seminary in Chicago, IL.

-Dr. Jones resides in Richmond, VA where he raised his daughter, Jocelyn, a graduate of UNC Chapel Hill, and a son, Jalon, who is in Florida pursuing an NFL career.
+Dr. Jones resides in Chesterfield County, VA where he raised his daughter, Jocelyn, a graduate of UNC Chapel Hill, and a son, Jalon, who is in Florida pursuing his law degree.
 His unwavering dedication to uplifting others and creating positive change continues to inspire many.